lewis-jeffery/DC-coupled-battery-monitor/README.md

 ## Data from the inverter
 A Modbus connection to the Sungrow SH5K-30 inverter is made using a Raspberry Pi 4B with a [RS485 HAT](https://www.waveshare.com/rs485-can-hat-b.htm) .
 This particular HAT galvanically isolates the Raspberry from the RS485 signals.
 I have observed significant common mode voltages on the data lines and insist on isolation for my own projects.

-The python script server.py is set to run on startup in /etc/rc.local on the Raspberry Pi
+The python script server.py is set to run on startup in /etc/rc.local on the Raspberry Pi.
+Tools to monitor the server and to set a fixed output for calibration purposes are included in 'server tools.ipynb'.

+At present the Raspberry Pi and HAT are powered by a USB-C plug pack.
+A 48VDC (nominal) to 15V converter HAT is in the works so that the server can be powered from the house battery.
+This is important if the car charger is wanted during islanding from the grid.

+Data is transmitted via WiFi which is also needed at the car charger end and may also need to be available during a power outage.